coyotte508/mongo-query/README.md

 ): Filter<T>;
 ```

-This converts a human-readable boolean combination into a MongoDB filter.
+This converts a human-readable boolean filter into a MongoDB filter.

-`combination` can make use of the following operators: `!`, `||` and `&&`, and parenthesis.
+`filter` can make use of the following operators: `!`, `||` and `&&`, and parenthesis.
 It's not possible to chain an operator directly with `!`, but
 there is a shortcut: `A&!B` is equivalent to `A&&(!B)`.

 `replace` is a map or function used to replace `A`, `B`, ... by real mongodb expressions.